visgl/loaders.gl/docs/developer-guide/using-writers.md

 For a detailed specification of the writer object format see the [API reference](docs/specifications/writer-object-format).

-> Writers and the `encode` functions are available for use, however they are considered experimental.
-Writer support is still in development, and have issues.
-Also not all formats have writers.

 ## Usage

 As an example, to Draco-compress a mesh using the `DracoWriter`: